enzomendez315/Lox_Compiler/README.md

 An expression statement can be defined as an expression that has side effects, such as calling a function or a method, or declaring variables.
 For example, a print statement evaluates an expression and displays the result to the user.
 But unlike expressions, statements produce no values.
 So the interpreter evaluates the inner expression and discards the value before returning `null`.

 In Lox, an environment stores the bindings that associate variables to values.
 It is like a map where the keys are variable names and the values are the variable's values themselves.
 There are different levels of environments, such that the program remembers the state of global variables, defined functions, and local variables.
 It also evaluates the precedence for each one using scopes and uses the right environment at runtime.
 Multiple scopes enable the same name to refer to different things in different contexts.

+Once variable declaration, scopes, and logical operators were implemented, the program was able to execute while and for loops.
+Both loops require the same conditions in order to work:
+1. The initializer: Executed exactly once, before anything else.
+It could be an expression or a variable declaration.
+2. The condition: The expression that controls when to exit the loop.
+It is evaluated at the beginning of each iteration, including the first.
+3. The increment: An arbitrary expression that does some work at the end of each loop iteration.
+It almost always increments a variable.
+4. The body: The work that needs to be executed with each iteration.

+Implementing functions took longer than any of the features we implemented before, because functions require the implementation of:
+- Variable declaration: To bind the name of the function to the actual block that executes it.
+- Scopes: To keep track of what variables can and cannot be used, as well as the arguments passed by the function.
+- Unary/binary expressions and conditional operators: To execute the work inside of the function.

 ## Error Handling
 Since it is up to the program to notify the user of anything that could have gone wrong, the program has an error function that reports to the user that there is some syntax error on a given line.